Financial aid •

 The FAFSA process starts on October 1 for financial aid awarded in the next academic year.
 You have until the end of June to submit the FAFSA, but California has a March 2 deadline for many state financial aid programs.
 Some programs also award aid on a first-come, first-served basis, until the cash runs out.
 That means it’s in your best interest to fill out and submit the FAFSA as soon as possible.

-For more on applying for FAFSA, including important dates and how to make sure your application is successful, learn about Mos.com, where we can help you find additional scholarships and grants for which you’re eligible for.
+For more on applying for FAFSA, including important dates and how to make sure your application is successful, learn about Mos.com, where we can help you find additional scholarships and grants you’re eligible for.

 Cal Poly Pomona financial aid FAQs